Asparagus: That's the Spear-It!

 The National Asparagus Festival is June 13-15

-Michigan, California and Washington are tops in the U.S. in asparagus production, and each June the Great Lakes State hosts the National Asparagus Festival to celebrate this seemingly perfect, versatile food.
+Michigan is tops in the U.S. in asparagus production, and each June the Great Lakes State hosts the National Asparagus Festival to celebrate this seemingly perfect, versatile food.
 It is low in calories and sodium and a good source of folic acid, potassium, fiber, iron, vitamins and other healthy things.
 Most of Michigan’s 9,500 commercial asparagus acres are in Oceana County, along the mid-Mitten Lake Michigan shore.

-Go to YouTube for the 6-minute film Asparagus!
+Go to YouTube for the 6-minute Asparagus!
 A Stalk-umentary produced in 2007 (I have a feeling the price for a bag of spears is a bit more than what it shows back then).

 Asparagus guacamole is a tasty twist on the usual avocado